SA16010097/cpp_web_server/README.md

 To do:
 1. Add config to give server port and file directory;
-2. When qps higher, TCP sticky packet problem need to be solved.
+2. When qps getting higher, TCP sticky packet problem need to be solved.